 Secondary Infertility Causes

 An infertility evaluation entails a series of tests and can take from one to several months.
-Roughly 30 percent of infertility cases are diagnosed as a female issue, 30 percent attributed to the male partner, 30 percent a shared factor between partners, and in 10 percent of infertility cases, the cause remains unidentifiable.
+Roughly 30 percent of infertility cases are diagnosed as a female issue, 30 percent are attributed to the male partner, 30 percent a shared factor between partners, and in 10 percent of infertility cases, the cause remains unidentifiable.

-Sometimes the cause is not easily detected and, for women, further tests are needed, escalating in invasiveness from simple blood tests to determine hormone levels to endometrial biopsy and laparoscopy (an examination of the uterus and fallopian tubes with a small microscope-like instrument.)
+Sometimes the cause is not easily detected and, for women, further tests are needed, escalating invasiveness from simple blood tests to determine hormone levels to endometrial biopsy and laparoscopy (an examination of the uterus and fallopian tubes with a small microscope-like instrument.)
 Some or all of these tests may be indicated, depending on the suspicions of the medical team.
 Male infertility evaluations are relatively simple, including semen analysis and a physical examination by a urologist.

 According to Dr. Eric Scott Sills, Division Director for Reproductive Endocrinology & Infertility, Department of Obstetrics and Gynecology at Atlanta Medical Center, “The evaluation for secondary infertility or miscarriage is complex and not entirely standardized.
 We begin by exploring the possibility of anatomical factors, coagulation defects, genetic abnormalities, hormonal imbalances, and malefactors (sperm DNA fragmentation) among other issues to help identify a correctable cause of secondary infertility.
 Attention to the emotional needs of our patients is critical during this evaluation process.”